jmcollin78/versatile_thermostat/documentation/en/algorithms.md

 ## The TPI Algorithm

+TPI is applicable only for _VTherm_ which does the regulation itself.
+This kind of _VTherm_ is concerned:
+1. `over_switch`,
+2. `over_valve`,
+3. `over_climate` with direct valve control.

+`over_climate` with self-regulation that doesn't control the valve directly don't have any TPI algorithm embedded and thus this chapter is not applicable for them.

 ### Configuring the TPI Algorithm Coefficients

-If you have selected a thermostat of type `over_switch`, `over_valve`, or `over_climate` with self-regulation in `Direct Valve Control` mode and choose the "TPI" option in the menu, you will land on this page:
+If you have selected a thermostat with a TPI algorithm and choose the "TPI" option in the menu, you will land on this page:

 ![image](images/config-tpi.png)